Most books and articles you find through the library website are suitable as sources for your paper - but some are not!

 Please note: this course guide was created during a previous semester, and is no longer being actively maintained.
 For a list of current course guides, please see http://lib.berkeley.edu/alacarte/course-guides.

-For more examples, link to our e-book, Cite Right: A Quick Guide to Citation Styles, chapter 4 "MLA Style."
+For more examples, check out the book, Cite Right: A Quick Guide to Citation Styles, chapter 4 "MLA Style."

 An annotated bibliography lists important works you will use in your research: articles, books, chapter, reports, etc.